IBM/platinum-demos/docs/300-integration-low-code-integration-using-ai/demo-script.md

 In the demo, we will execute the following steps: <br/>
 •	 Access the Cloud Pak for Integration environment <br/>
 •	 Create and implement an API-enabled flow to map the fields for 'contact' between Salesforce and Insightly CRM <br/>
-•	 Auto-map all fields wherever the matching confidence is at least 80% <br/>
+•	 Auto-map fields wherever the matching confidence is above 80% <br/>
-•	 Process relevant and fine-grained field level suggestions that are provided when the confidence is between 30% and 80% <br/>
 •	 Generate a data transformation when the field formats do not match <br/>
 •	 Execute the flow to see the results <br/>